Jmgr/rust-challenge-payments/README.md

 easier by the caller, instead of just returning a string.
 This could allow adding more context to an error.

-This program is streaming data as much as possible and does not store all transactions in memory but only deposits and withdrawals since they are the only ones that can be refereed to by other transactions.
+This program is processing data on the fly as much as possible and does not store all transactions in memory but only deposits and withdrawals since they are the only ones that can be refereed to by other transactions.